krumiaa/MindMaker/README.md

 ## Components
 There are two primary components you will use while working with the MindMaker toolkit, an Unreal Project containing your learning environment, and a standalone python application(MindMaker.py) comprising the OpenAI GymWrapper and the associated learning algorithm(s) being used by the agent to optimize whatever it is attempting to learn.
 MindMaker.py is essentially agnostic to the problem described in the UE environment and can therefore be used to solve/play any type of game created in Unreal Engine, provided it follows the specified format for passing environmental variables to the learning algorithm.
-One may think of MindMaker.py as the “brains” of the AI, which communicates with the unreal engine environment through a socketIO connection.
+One may think of MindMaker.py as the “brains” of the AI, which communicates with the Unreal Engine environment through a socketIO connection.

 ## Installation
 You will need to install all dependencies associated with MindMaker.py prior to running the standalone application.